proofit404/dependencies/docs/this.md

 ```

 You can see that `method` has access to the `Foo` instance.
-So it can call other
+It can call other
 methods of `Foo`.
 You can define dependencies of the `Foo` class in it
 constructor as usual.